 What is a PRM solution/technology?

-Remember when you had a landline telephone, a digital or film camera, an address book, a daily planner, an atlas, a dictionary, and an encyclopedia set?
-Now all that information lives (in its most up-to-date format) inside your smartphone—that’s the goal of PRM technologies.
-Everything a channel manager needs to work with their partners combined in one place, cutting down on time spent searching through hard drives, cloud storage spaces, and paper files.
+A PRM solution is everything a channel manager needs to work with their partners combined in one place, cutting down on time spent searching through hard drives, cloud storage spaces, and even paper files.

 Benefits of PRM Platforms

 One theme of 21st century technology is consolidation, and that’s what PRM technologies are offering you.
-The amount of things you can do on your smartphone is staggering: from ordering lunch to checking stock prices to sharing photos with friends and family.
-PRM platforms are the smartphone for your distribution channel.
-They consolidate everything your distribution channel needs, from product information to marketing guidelines to training materials, into one login.
+PRM platforms consolidate everything your distribution channel needs, from product information to marketing guidelines to training materials, into one login.
 As the channel manager, you can see and manage everything from one place, and your channel partners can access everything they need from you in one place.

 Not every PRM platform will have all these resources, but here’s a rundown of some things you might want to be looking for: